 The DSBM operates in accordance with Act CCIV of 2011 on National Higher Education, Government Decree 387/2012.
-(19.12) on doctoral schools, the doctoral degree award procedure and habilitation, Government Decree 87/2015.
-(09.04) on the implementation of certain provisions of Act CCIV of 2011 on National Higher Education, the resolutions, instructions and positions of the Hungarian Accreditation Committee (HAC) and the National Doctoral Council (NDC), the Doctoral Regulations of CUB (UDR), and the Habilitation Regulations of CUB.
-The DSBM performs its administrative, operational and management tasks under the auspices of the Corvinus Doctoral Schools in accordance with the University's existing regulations.
-The accreditation compliance of the DSBM is guaranteed by the detailed expert examinations of the HAC typically conducted every 5 years as well as its interim formal checks.
+(19 December) on doctoral schools, doctoral degree award procedures and habilitation, Government Ddecree 87/2015.
+(09 April) on the implementation of certain provisions of Act CCIV of 2011 on National Higher Education, the resolutions, decisions, instructions and positions of the Hungarian Accreditation Committee (HAC) and of the National Doctoral Council (NDC), the Doctoral Regulations of CUB (UDR), the Habilitation Regulations of CUB, its Study and Examination Regulations (SER) and its Regulation on Student Fees and Benefits (RSFB).
+The DSBM performs its administrative, operational and management tasks under the auspices of Corvinus Doctoral Schools in accordance with the University's existing regulations.
+The accreditation compliance of the DSBM is guaranteed by the detailed expert examinations of the HAC typically conducted every 5 years.